isomerpages/ura-lkywcp/pages/faq.md

 #### **When will the results be announced?**

-The results of the 2024 Prize will be announced in March 2024.
+The results of the 2024 Prize will be announced in March/April 2024.

 #### **Who will be invited to receive the award?**